 The previous example is still pretty simple, but you might need things like sessions or cookies.
-How to manage it knowing that the transaction class will instantiate only once?
+How to manage it knowing that the transaction class will instantiate only once ?

-Pretty simple too: we give you two methods in the BaseTransaction class to help you: setup and tear_down
+Pretty simple too: we give you two methods in the BaseTransaction class to help you : setup and tear_down

-How does it works?
+How does it works ?
 Take a look a this example:

 '''

 import time

 import requests

 from oct_turrets.base import BaseTransaction

-class Transaction(BaseTransaction):
+class Transaction (BaseTransaction):

-def init(self):
+def init(self, config):

+super(Transaction, self).init(config)

-each canon will only instanciate Transaction once, so each property
+each cannon will only instanciate Transaction once, so each property

-in the Transaction init method will be set only once so take care if you need to update self.url = "http://my-api/1.0/"
+in the Transaction init method will be set only once so take care if you heed to update

+self.url = "http://my-api/1.0/"

 self.session = None

-'''

-'''

 def setup(self):

 self.session = requests.Session()

 def run(self):

 For more detailed results we will setup several custom timers

-start = time.time()
+with CustomTimer(self, 'Echo service'):

 self.session.get(self.url + "echo")

-self.custom_timers['Echo service'] = time.time() - start

-start = time.time()
+with CustomTimer(self, 'other-service'):

 self.session.get(self.url + "other-service")

-self.custom_timers['other-service'] = time.time() - start

 def tear_down(self):

 self.session.close()

 '''

-And that's it!
+And that's it !
 Before each run iteration, the setup method is called, and you've guessed it, tear_down is called after the iteration.